day8/re-frame-debux/README.md

 **In production,** you want to include the `day8.re-frame/tracing` library.
 This has the same public API as debux (`day8.re-frame.tracing/fn-traced`, `day8.re-frame.tracing/traced-defn`), but the macros simply delegate to the core `fn` and `defn` macros.

-This ensures that you can keep your code instrumented at all times, but not pay any costs in production.
+With this setup, your use of both macros have zero runtime and compile time cost in production builds, and are able to be turned off at dev time too via the Closure define.
+This ensures that you can leave your code instrumented at all times, but not pay any costs in production.

 ## Installation